Table of Contents

 For local businesses

 There are countless measures to support local businesses that are closed at this time — from donations to purchasing gift cards.
 As we near the holiday season, consider giving local gifts that help support your community.

-Gift cards for local restaurants
+Support for local restaurants

 Many sites are popping up to support local restaurants and spots.
 Here are a few: